AdrianHu99/ReadingNotes/Hands on Machine Learning with Scikit-Learn-TensorFlow/Chapter 1.md

             This whole process is usually done offline (i.e., not on the live system), so online learning can be a confusing name.
 Think of it as incremental learning.
             A big challenge with online learning is that if bad data is fed to the system, the system’s performance will gradually decline.
 For example, bad data could come from a malfunctioning sensor on a robot, or from someone spamming a search engine to try to rank high in search results.

+7. **Instance-based Learning**

+            This is called instance-based learning: the system learns the examples by heart, then generalizes to new cases using a similarity measure.
+            For spam filters, this requires a measure of similarity between two emails.
+A (very basic) similarity measure between two emails could be to count the number of words they have in common.
+The system would flag an email as spam if it has many words in common with a known spam email.

+8. **Model-based Learning**